The social world of today’s small child can be more hectic than that of an adult! There may be:

 If a relative has a pet that your child is allergic to then ask if it can be put outside when you visit.
 You may need to talk to your doctor about medication before a visit or you may have to arrange meeting elsewhere to avoid the allergens.

-Whilst the whole world cannot be expected to adapt to your child’s condition, close family members be the most willing to help and to make their childhood experiences as fun and worry free as possible.
+Whilst the whole world cannot be expected to adapt to your child’s condition, close family members will be the most willing to help and to make their childhood experiences as fun and worry free as possible.

 You will need to explain to relatives about your child’s condition to help them understand and you may need to do this more than once.
 Where possible, keep family members informed about the treatments that your child is receiving and how they are working.
 Regular information will help them understand and they will feel more comfortable about having your child in their home and caring for them in your absence.
 It is also helpful to explain what your child is not allergic to so that confusion is kept to a minimum.